 Step 15 is stabilizing the area to be cut.
 I really like this technique.
 I set my stitch length to as short as I could and stitched very close to the basted cut line, using a zipper foot, from the front of the fabric.

-Close up (in terrible lighting, sorry) of the center thread designating where
+Close up (in terrible lighting, sorry) of the center thread designating where the buttonhole will be cut, surrounded on either side by a machine basting stitch to stabilize the area. |

 In step 16 we actually cut the slit for the buttonhole.
 This wasn't that bad.
 That stabilized area on either side really gave a lot of support.
 There's also a tip to use glue on the cut edge to stabilize it.
 In my case this step was very important because I didn't use fusible interfacing.
 I used school glue.
 It didn't leave any discoloration and dried stiff, keeping the tweed from unraveling.